mctechnology17/gm/README.md

   bindkey -s '^g' 'gm \n'
 ```

-- For powershell
+- For Windows Terminal Preview
 You can add this line to your `$PROFILE` to invoke GitManager
 with the key combination `CTRL+p`.

-For a better integration in powershell, you can add the following lines,
+For a better integration in Windows Terminal Preview, you can add the following lines,
 for this it is necessary to have the [PSReadLine][readline]
 module installed.

 In this way, you can invoke GitManager with the following key combinations:
-`CTRL+p` when you are at the prompt using powershell
+`CTRL+p` when you are at the prompt using Windows Terminal Preview
 and at the same time when you are in a github or gitlab repository.

 ```powershell